rochak-ms/Generate-Team-Profile/README.md

 #

 Download or Clone this project from the repository from GitHub repository link provided in the links section below and download Node.
 After downloading or cloning this project use: npm install to install the project.
+This application also requires a file system and inquirer module.
+If testing is required, this application uses Jest.

 ## Usage